testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

     Whether you have chosen to ingest your data using Azure Cosmos DB with change feed, or Event Hubs, you can connect to either of these directly from Spark.
 For Cosmos DB, use the `azure-cosmosdb-spark` connector, which lets you easily read to and write from Azure Cosmos DB via Spark DataFrames in either Python or Scala.
 For Event Hubs, either use the `azure-eventhubs-spark` library, or enable Kafka on your event hub and use the Spark-Kafka adapter (supports Kafka v2.0+), available as of Spark v2.4.

-    Because the payment transactions will be arriving in real time, you will want to use Structured Streaming to process the data.
+    Because the payment transactions will be arriving in real time, you will want to use Spark Structured Streaming to process the data.
 Think of a stream of data as a table to which data is continously appended.
 In streaming, the problems of traditional data pipelines are exacerbated.
-Specifically, with frequent meta data refreshes, table repairs and accumulation of small files on a secondly- or minutely-basis.
-Many small files result because data (may be) streamed in at low volumes with short triggers.
+Specifically, with frequent meta data refreshes, table repairs and accumulation of small files in intervals measured in seconds or minutes.
+Many small files result because data may be streamed in at low volumes with short triggers.
 Databricks Delta is uniquely designed to address these needs.

+4. What configuration would you need to apply to your solution to allow it to restart any stream processing in the case the job is stopped?

     When defining a Delta streaming query, one of the options that you need to specify is the location of a checkpoint directory.

     `.writeStream.format("delta").option("checkpointLocation", <path-to-checkpoint-directory>) ...`

-    This is actually a structured streaming feature.
+    This is a structured streaming feature.
 It stores the current state of your streaming job.
     Should your streaming job stop for some reason and you restart it, it will continue from where it left off.

     Please note, if you do not have a checkpoint directory, when the streaming job stops, you lose all state around your streaming job and upon restart, you start from scratch.

-4. The customer is concerned about being able to protect secrets, like service account keys and connection strings.
-How do you propose storing and providing access to these secrets within the selected data pipeline processing platform?
+5. What specific secrets will their processing solution might want to store?
+How would they securely store and access those secrets?

+    Specific secrets that they may need to be accessed by Azure Databricks are account names and keys for Azure Data Lake Storage, Cosmos DB connection strings or access keys, and Azure Machine Learning account keys.

-    Use Azure Key Vault, in addition to Key Vault-backed secret scopes within Azure Databricks.
+    To securely store these secrets, use Azure Key Vault, in addition to Key Vault-backed secret scopes within Azure Databricks.
 Azure Key Vault provides a service that allows you to securely centralize application secrets.
 The benefit of it being a centralized store of secrets, is that you only need to define those secrets, like connection strings or account keys, in one place which can be accessed by several Azure services as well as custom applications.

     Azure Databricks has two types of secret scopes: Key Vault-backed and Databricks-backed.
 These secret scopes allow you to store secrets, such as database connection strings, securely.
 If someone tries to output a secret to a notebook, it is replaced by `[REDACTED]`.
 This helps prevent someone from viewing the secret or accidentally leaking it when displaying or sharing the notebook.